Linking to a Website (URL)

 There are two sample URLs in the Stage 2/3 Exemplar Course.
 They are called Sample Web Link (URL) - Avenue Main Page (In pop-up) and Sample Web Link (URL) - Avenue Main Page (Embedded).
 These URLs respectively open the Avenue main page in a pop-up window or embed it directly on the page.

-4. In the General Section, type a descriptive link Name, paste the web address or URL of the resource, and a description for the link.
+5. In the General section, type a descriptive link Name, paste the web address or URL of the resource, and a description for the link.

-• Choosing the Automatic option allows the program to choose the best way to display the URL.
+• The Automatic option allows the system to choose the best way to display the URL.

 • The Embed option displays the URL within the Avenue page.